Native Breed Pig's Trotter

 A great secret weapon in the kitchen Read more

-A once-popular cut that over the years has slightly fallen out of fashion at home.
-Pigs Trotters are a such a secret weapon in the kitchen and should not be overlooked.
-A favourite of great chefs like Marco Pierre White, they have appeared on many a menu over the years and are making a come back thanks to legends like Fergus Henderson and Hugh Fearnley-Whittingstall.
+Pig's Trotters were once a popular cut, that over the years has fallen out of fashion at home.
+Pig's Trotters are such a great secret weapon in the kitchen and should not be overlooked.
+A favourite of great chefs like Marco Pierre White, they have appeared on many menus over the years and are making a come back thanks to legends like Fergus Henderson and Hugh Fearnley-Whittingstall.

 Whilst they look a bit scary they are actually super easy to cook.
-They can be slow-cooked for anywhere from 45 minutes to hours at a time until the meat becomes tender and falls off the bone.
+They can be slow-cooked until the meat becomes tender and falls off the bone.
 A must for anyone wanting to add a little oomph to pies and casseroles, or add a whack of nutritious gelatine to your meal.